“If I didn’t define myself for myself, I would be crunched

 — Audre Lorde

-As a multiethnic, multicultural, queer woman of color, child of an immigrant, and associate clinical social worker with a background in gender studies, I deeply understand how important it is to consider the intersectional* identities of my clients.
+As a multiethnic, multicultural, queer woman of color, child of an immigrant, and licensed clinical social worker with a background in gender studies, I deeply understand how important it is to consider the intersectional* identities of my clients.
+I am deeply aware of the oppressive systems that my clients must navigate and how these systems affect them.
 I provide an integrative and collaborative approach to the therapeutic relationship.
-Weaving together evidence-based and experiential practices such as expressive arts, play, somatic work, Socratic dialogue, and cognitive behavioral tools, I aim to create a container where clients can explore existential musings, unpack the symbolism in their dreams, identify and re-frame harmful narratives, name and process complex emotions, learn what they need to return to their window of tolerance**, and much more.
+Weaving together evidence-based and experiential practices such as expressive arts, play, somatic work, Socratic dialogue, and cognitive behavioral tools, I aim to create a container where clients can explore their existential musings, unpack the symbolism in their dreams, identify and re-frame harmful narratives, name and process complex emotions, learn what they need to return to their window of tolerance**, and much more.

 As a trauma therapist and yoga instructor, I am highly attuned to the ways in which emotions can show up somatically and invite my clients to call on their body’s innate wisdom to deepen self-trust and inner knowing.
 I will often lead clients through gentle movement and breathwork to encourage stimulation of the parasympathetic nervous system and reduce stress while grounding into the present.
 Throughout this co-regulating embodiment exercise, I intentionally use language that is invitational and empowering.
 I encourage my clients to listen to their body, with the intention of reminding them of their autonomy.